-Westlake Girls introduced a new house system in 2013 with five houses associated with significant local place names.
-The naming of each house was inspired by the history of the North Shore area then connected to a “Whakapapa of Māori Mythology” for relevance to the creation of each House story.
-The house symbols convey the stories and colours which emulate the pursuit of excellence inspired by the Olympic rings.
+Westlake Girls introduced a new house system in 2013 and formed five houses named after local areas.
+Each house was given a story to reflect the richness of their names through the history of the North Shore area and the connections to the “Whakapapa of Māori Mythology”.
+The house symbols compliment the stories and the house colours emulate the pursuit of excellence inspired by the Olympic rings.
 Akoranga House is black, Hauraki House is gold, Onewa House is red, Pupuke House is blue and Wairau House is green.
 Below is the whakapapa (family tree) and the stories associated with each House.

 Pupuke – The overflowing lake

-The House symbol reflects Mahuika through the fire finger-flames on the left-hand side which is surrounded by a koru representing the Pupuke eruption.
-The middle section depicts Rangitoto Island and the Tupua couple.
+The house symbol represents Mahuika with the fire finger-flames on the left-hand side which is surrounded by a koru to depict the Pupuke eruption.
+The middle section is Rangitoto Island and the Tupua couple.

 The Wairau area, centred around the Glenfield industrial sites, was famous for a major battle that took place between Ngā Puhi who wished to recapture most of the top half of the North Island and the three local tribes Ngāti Paoa, Ngāti Whātua and Te Kawerau a Maki.
 Ngā Puhi were the successors with Ngāti Paoa moving to the islands of the gulf, Te Kawerau a Maki pushed to the western ranges of Waitakare, and Ngāti Whātua moving across to Bastion Point.